 Account & verification

-durable moments — accounts you joined, tiers you upgraded, agents you authorized
+durable moments — accounts you joined, bonds you locked, agents you authorized

-durable moments — accounts you joined, tiers you upgraded, agents you authorized
+durable moments — accounts you joined, bonds you locked, agents you authorized

 ongoing flow — payments, verifications, stamps